jeffreyperdue/ase-456-individual-project/ARCHITECTURE_TOUR.md

-# 🏗️ PetLink Project Architecture Tour
+# 🏗️ Petfolio Project Architecture Tour

-*A beginner-friendly guide to understanding the PetLink project structure*
+*A beginner-friendly guide to understanding the Petfolio project structure*

 ---

-## 🎯 What is PetLink?
+## 🎯 What is Petfolio?

-PetLink is a **cross-platform pet care app** built with Flutter that helps pet owners, families, and pet sitters stay synchronized with real-time care schedules, reminders, and pet information.
+Petfolio is a **cross-platform pet care app** built with Flutter that helps pet owners, families, and pet sitters stay synchronized with real-time care schedules, reminders, and pet information.
 Think of it as a shared hub for pet care where everyone involved in your pet's wellbeing can access the same information and coordinate care tasks.

 ---

 ## 📁 Project Overview

-Your PetLink project is organized into several main areas:
+Your Petfolio project is organized into several main areas:

 ```
-PetLink/
+Petfolio/
 ├── 📱 pet_link/          # The main Flutter app
 ├── 📋 Documentation/     # Project planning & design files
 ├── 🎨 Visual Prototypes/ # UI/UX design mockups